sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     * Path in the local file system.
     * Empty
 :Description:
-    Path to local folder in the local file system used to keep a copy of unsuccessful started file transfers.
+    Path to the local folder in the local file system used to keep a copy of unsuccessful started file transfers.

     To disable archiving, leave this option empty.